Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Divisible Individuals

 \begin{theorem} Let $\theta < 1/2$.
 Given the random regular pooling scheme $\cGd$ on $m = (1 - \eps) \mDD(\Delta)$ tests for fixed $\epsilon \in (0,1)$, we have the following: \begin{enumerate} \item If $\Delta = \Theta(1)$, then \DD~fails with positive probability bounded way from zero. \item If $\Delta = (\log n)^{1-\delta}$ for $\delta \in (0,1)$, then \DD~ fails \whp. \end{enumerate} \end{theorem}

-Thus, \Thm~\ref{thm_DD_converse_delta} settles a coarse phase transition of \DD~ in the random regular model when there are finitely many tests-per-individual, and a sharp phase transition when the number of tests-per-individual is diverging.
-We expect that DD is in fact provably suboptimal for $\theta < \frac{1}{2}$, but leave this as an open problem.
+Thus, \Thm~\ref{thm_DD_converse_delta} settles a coarse phase transition of \DD~ in the random regular model when there are finitely many tests-per-individual, and a sharp phase transition when the number of tests-per-individual is diverging. \geb{The proof of \Thm~\ref{thm_DD_converse_delta} is provided in Section~\ref{proof_thm_DD_converse_delta}.} We expect that DD is in fact provably suboptimal for $\theta < \frac{1}{2}$, but leave this as an open problem. \geb{